The Outside Story: Where are our summer birds?

 Like robins, hermit thrushes switch from feeding mainly on invertebrates during breeding season to a winter diet heavy in fruit.
 Unlike robins, some thrushes are territorial on their wintering grounds and return to the same location year after year.
 The hermit thrush that crooned his sweet melody in the woods behind my house last summer may be spending the winter in a riverside forest in Florida.

-Some of my backyard birds winter much further south.
+Some of my backyard birds winter much farther south.
 The yellow warbler that nested in the shrub willows along the stream across the road may be flitting about the treetops of a neotropical forest in Columbia, hunting caterpillars.
-The Baltimore orioles that raised their young in my yard may be in Costa Rica, sipping nectar from flowering trees in a shade-grown coffee plantation.
+The Baltimore orioles that raised their young in my yard might be in Costa Rica, sipping nectar from flowering trees in a shade-grown coffee plantation.

 The birds’ journey to these balmy locales is dangerous.
-Many perish in storms, are preyed on by housecats, or collide with skyscrapers after being confused by artificial lights.
+Many perish in storms, are preyed upon by housecats, or collide with skyscrapers after being confused by artificial lights.
 Some die of starvation, especially as their usual stopover sites are developed.
-Birds also expend a considerable amount of energy during migration.
+Also, birds expend a considerable amount of energy during migration.
 One yellow warbler caught in a mist net by Cornell researchers in spring had been banded two months earlier in Colombia, 2,300 miles away, and had lost 20% of its body mass during migration.

 Since the trip is so arduous, why do birds travel back and forth instead of staying in the south year-round?
 For many species, the benefits of migration outweigh the costs.
 While the tropics have insects and fruit year-round, there is stiff competition from resident birds for food and a high density of predators.
 In spring and summer, the north offers a bonanza of food and breeding opportunities.

 According to the Cornell Lab of Ornithology, a leading theory is that bird migration evolved by an expansion of small annual movements as birds searched for food and better breeding habitat.
 This gradually increased the distance between summer and wintering grounds.
 Birds whose travel habits gave them a better chance to survive and reproduce passed migratory behavior on to their offspring.
-The Earth’s recurring cycles of climate change and glaciation likely also contributed: with each glacial advance, northern birds retreated to more southerly breeding locations and when the ice receded, birds travelled north to take advantage of vacant habitat.
+Earth’s recurring cycles of climate change and glaciation likely contributed as well: with each glacial advance, northern birds retreated to more southerly breeding locations, and when the ice receded, birds traveled north to take advantage of vacant habitat.

-A 2014 study led by Ben Winger of the University of Michigan which analyzed the evolutionary trees of 800 species of songbirds seems to confirm this theory.
-His team found that most often, long-distance migration evolved by northern breeding birds gradually shifting their wintering ranges southwards over generations (as opposed to southern birds moving north).
-This research also revealed that many tropical resident birds are descended from migratory ancestors who lost their migratory traits.
+A 2014 study led by Ben Winger, of the University of Michigan, which analyzed the evolutionary trees of 800 species of songbirds seems to confirm this theory.
+His team found that most often, long-distance migration evolved by northern breeding birds gradually shifting their wintering ranges southward over generations (as opposed to southern birds moving north).
+This research revealed that many tropical resident birds are descended from migratory ancestors who lost their migratory traits.

 Changes to wintering grounds — due to habitat loss and climate change — pose the greatest challenge to many of our summer birds.
 A 2017 study by Frank La Sorte of Cornell found that 21 species of eastern North American forest songbirds, such as warblers and vireos, spend 60% of the year in Central America.